 The most significant event was the US presidential election, which saw former vice president Joe Biden defeat the incumbent, Donald Trump, despite the Trump campaign refusing to concede defeat.
 The outcome of the election had little effect on the market though, as most had anticipated a Biden victory.
 Shortly after the election, we received the long-awaited news of the first COVID-19 vaccine trial results.
 The results from the vaccine developed by Pfizer Inc. and BioNTech SE and the vaccine developed by Moderna, Inc. both exceeded expectations and were promptly approved for widespread use.
 This news provided a strong positive lift to risk assets during the quarter.

-Swift and decisive actions by central banks around the globe have helped capital markets function properly in a way not normally seen during a recession.
+That said, we also saw another spike in COVID-19 cases, so we are not out of the woods yet.
+The increase in cases meant many areas re-instituted varying levels of lockdowns and restrictions that will temporarily impact economic growth.
+However, continued aggressive actions by central banks around the globe have helped the capital markets function properly in a way not normally seen during a recession.
 Property stocks remain well off their highs, but companies have shown an ability to tap the equity and debt markets for capital.

-Global rates are expected to remain low, potentially for years to come based on guidance by central banks, and this should be supportive for real estate in general as demand recovers.
+Based on guidance from central banks, we expect the global rates to remain low, potentially for years to come.
+This should be supportive for real estate in general as demand grows.

 While we know the global economy is reopening, the threat of COVID-19 has not yet passed.
-The pandemic will eventually pass, but timing for this is unclear.
-However, we are seeing some longer-term trends accelerate, including the threat of e-commerce to retail and the resulting benefit to logistics.
-Overall, once COVID-19 passes as a public health risk and economic activity resumes, the commercial real estate market will also see a resumption of demand supported by massive monetary and fiscal stimulus programs around the globe.
+The pandemic will eventually pass, but the timing is unclear.
+However, we can see some longer term trends accelerate, namely the threat of ecommerce to retail and the resulting benefit to logistics.
+Overall, though, once COVID-19 passes as a public health risk and economic activity resumes, the commercial real estate market will also see a resumption of demand supported by massive monetary and fiscal stimulus programs around the globe